harryjubb/openbabel_python_docker/README.md

-Dockerfiles to build OpenBabel with Python bindings
+Dockerfiles to build OpenBabel with Python bindings.

+See respective branches for Python 2 and 3 versions.